-A: No. If you are a Team USA and your grievance meets certain criteria, you can file it directly with the USOPC and/or the American Arbitration Association.
-We urge you to review Section 9 of the USOPC Bylaws, contact the USOPC Athlete Ombuds Office at (719) 866-5000 or ombudsman@usathlete.org, or visit www.teamusa.org/Athlete-Ombuds for more information.
+A: No. If your grievance meets certain criteria, you can file it directly with the USOPC and/or the American Arbitration Association.
+We urge you to review Section 9 of the USOPC Bylaws, contact the USOPC Athlete Ombuds Office at (719) 866-5000 or ombudsman@usathlete.org, or visit www.athleteombudsman.org for more information.